fiolj/sparta/doc/Section_commands.rst

    Nor can you specify this ``$($x-1.0)`` for an immediate variable, but you could use ``$(v_x-1.0)``, since the latter is valid syntax for an :ref:`equal-style variable<command-variable>`.

-   See the `command-variable` for more details of how strings are assigned to variables and evaluated, and how they can be used in input script commands.
+   See the :ref:`command-variable` for more details of how strings are assigned to variables and evaluated, and how they can be used in input script commands.

 4. The line is broken into "words" separated by whitespace (tabs, spaces).
 Note that words can thus contain letters, digits, underscores, or punctuation characters.

 5. The first word is the command name.
 All successive words in the line are arguments.

 6. If you want text with spaces to be treated as a single argument, it can be enclosed in either double or single quotes.
-A long single argument enclosed in quotes can even span multiple lines if the "&" character is used, as described above.
+A long single argument enclosed in quotes can even span multiple lines if the ``&`` character is used, as described above.
 E.g.

    ::